alisio/talking-dragons/README.md

 # TalkingDragons: Batch Audio Transcription with Whisper

-TalkingDragons Bash script utilizes the Whisper speech recognition model to transcribe all MP3 files in a specific folder.
-It creates a transcription txt file for each MP3 file if it doesn't already exist.
+TalkingDragons Bash script utilizes the Whisper speech recognition model to transcribe all ffmpeg compatible audio and video files in a specific folder.
+It creates a transcription txt file for each media file if it doesn't already exist.

 ![dragao_do_mar](./images/dragao_do_mar.png)